 - Deny the request in whole or in part and inform the individual.

 Denial of access

 You must inform the member of any delay or denial of the request under an exception recognized by law.
 You may deny access only when the disclosure:

-Would be injurious to the member's health.
+- Would be injurious to the member's health.

-Would allow the member to identify any individual who appropriately provided information in confidence.
+- Would allow the member to identify any individual who appropriately provided information in confidence.

-May reasonably be expected to cause danger to the life or safety of any individual.
+- May reasonably be expected to cause danger to the life or safety of any individual.

-Involves information compiled and to be used solely for litigation, quality assurance, peer reviews, or other administrative purposes.
+- Involves information compiled and to be used solely for litigation, quality assurance, peer reviews, or other administrative purposes.

-Pertains to information prohibited from access by law.
+- Pertains to information prohibited from access by law.

-Mental health: Age 13 years or older
+- Mental health treatment: Age 13 years or older.

 Content on this page is from the provider manual | Disclaimer